Faculty and Staff Resources for Accessibility and Accommodations

 Inclusivity is both a practice and a value at St. Catherine University.
 We embrace this culture in the spirit of the Sisters of St. Joseph of Carondelet.

-Fundamentally alter essential academic requirements or technical standards
+• It fundamentally alters essential requirements or technical standards

 • Classroom accommodations